egor-tensin/jekyll-docker/README.md

 Examples
 --------

-1. Set up an environment and run Jekyll locally:
+### Jekyll in Docker

+    make docker/up PROJECT_DIR=../jekyll-project/

+This builds two images: `jekyll_base` and `jekyll_project`, and runs a container, which mounts PROJECT_DIR, and runs Jekyll there.

+To rebuild the images (i.e. when you bump dependencies), run

+    make docker/build PROJECT_DIR=../jekyll-project/

+Bring everything down:

+    make docker/down

+### Jekyll on the host

     make ruby-install
     make ruby-install/clean
     make ruby
     make chruby
     make chruby/clean
     make bundler
     make dependencies PROJECT_DIR=../jekyll-project/
     make jekyll/serve PROJECT_DIR=../jekyll-project/

 Some of these might not work on the first try (you'd need to install some native dependencies for your gems, use `sudo`, etc.).

-2. Run Jekyll in Docker:

-       make docker/up PROJECT_DIR=../jekyll-project/

-   This builds two images: `jekyll_base` and `jekyll_project`, and runs a container, which binds PROJECT_DIR, and runs Jekyll there.

-   To rebuild the images (i.e. when you bump dependencies), run

-       make docker/build PROJECT_DIR=../jekyll-project/

-   Bring everything down:

-       make docker/down

 License
 -------